DrewBurkhart/map-project/README.md

 > KnockoutJS project using Google Maps API to
 > display markers on a map.
 The interactive
-> map plots popular locations in the Temecula
+> map plots popular locations in the Denver
-> Valley.
+> Metro Area.

 ## To Run